sejalabrol/bet-on-a-turtle/README.md

 # Bet on a Turtle

-Bet on Racing Turtles!
+Bet on Racing Turtles🐢!
 A simple demonstration of [*Python Turtle Graphics*](https://docs.python.org/3/library/turtle.html)

 ## Screenshots